01-edu/public/subjects/devops/backup_manager/README.md

 ### Hints

+- Familiarize yourself with the Python, including the use of modules such as `subprocess` and `shlex`, and file `I/O` operations.
 - To run a script from another python script you could use `subprocess.Popen` with the flag `start_new_session=True`.
 - To kill a process you should find its process id and call `os.kill`.
 - Play with the command `ps -A -f`, it will show a list of all active processes with the arguments attached to them and their process ids.